-Puerto Rico is taking the opportunity to transform the economic landscape of the Island with clear intention and focusing efforts around post-hurricane recovery economic activities.
+The Government of Puerto Rico is taking the opportunity to transform the economic landscape of the Island with clear intention and focusing efforts around post-hurricane recovery economic activities.
 Economic recovery programs are essential to the long-term success of housing recovery programs because they provide opportunities necessary to ensure homeowners and renters feel financially independent to be able to care for and maintain their homes.
 The attraction, retention and return of businesses and jobs is critical to the long-term recovery of the Island.
 Large-scale rebuilding activities have begun across the Island and will increase in the next few years providing unprecedented opportunities to invigorate the Island's workforce demographic and increase the local labor force while also nurturing and stimulating the small business sector to unleash local creativity, impact their ability to innovate and create an environment for ushering economic sustainability for decades to come.
-According to a study cited by the HUD Housing Damage Assessment and Recovery Strategies Report for Hurricanes Irma and María, "the Pew Research Center has shown that 79% of out-migration is a result of employment and family/household concerns".157 business loan funding and establishing small business incubators, accelerator programs, and workforce training opportunities, the local economy will contribute to the overall long-term recovery of the Island.
-Finally, undertaking a robust tourism and investment marketing campaign will ensure that lifeline sectors of the Puerto Rican economy substantially recover, and that potential visitors and investors will continue to see Puerto Rico as an attractive and unique destination in the Caribbean and a viable option for travel, leisure, and business.
+According to a study cited by the HUD Housing Damage Assessment and Recovery Strategies Report for Hurricanes Irma and María, "the Pew Research Center has shown that 79% of out-migration is a result of employment and family/household concerns".
+1557 rebuilding efforts, Puerto Rico will match skillsets to the recovery tasks at hand and secure economic opportunities for its people.

-Through programs that enable local Island contractors to participate in recovery projects, and training programs that ready the workforce for rebuilding efforts, Puerto Rico will match skillsets to the recovery tasks at hand and secure economic opportunities for its people.
-Additionally, by awarding small
+Through programs that enable local Island contractors to participate in recovery projects, and training programs that ready the workforce for rebuilding efforts.
+Puerto Pico will